ntop/n2n/doc/BuildConfig.md

 the correctness of configuration and compilation, `--enable-X` style options are preferred.
 As part of this, the older `--with-X` options will eventually be migrated to use `--enable-X`

-## CMake configuration

-There are a number of OPTION statements in the CMakeLists.txt file that can have their settings changed.
-This is done by adding a commandline option to the cmake configure stage.

-e.g:
-`cmake -DN2N_OPTION_USE_ZSTD=ON ..`

-Note that the names of the configure option variables used in the cmake process will probably change to make the source code consistent.

 # Optimisation options